SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

       withArguments: #(#(#name: #ObjObject #iv: #(#class)))
 ```

-The class `ObjObject` is named `ObjObject`, has only one instance variable `class` and does not have a superclass because it is the inheritance graph root.
+The class `ObjObject` is named `ObjObject`, has only one instance variable `class`, and does not have a superclass because it is the root of the inheritance graph.

 #### Your job: createObjObject